 Saving money at the pump isn’t hard to do, although it does take effort.
 Even if your vehicle is several years old, take out the owner’s manual and freshen up on what it says about your car’s fuel economy.
 The tips inside the manual may save you money.

-Do you have any gas-saving tips to share?
-Let us know in the comments below.
+Do you have any money-saving gas tips to share?
+Let us know in our Clark.com Community.